How To Fix Noisy Disc Brakes On Mountain Bike?

 If your brake pads start to wear badly, you can remove them and replace them with new pads.
 After removing the pads, apply some brake cleaner to them and let them dry.
 Then clean the caliper and brush it out with a wire brush to get rid of any dirt or grime that may have built up.
 To clean your brake disc, use brake cleaner and a clean cloth, and make sure you don’t rub too hard when cleaning the disc.

-Read also How To Bleed Mountain Bike Brakes?
+Read also How To Put A New Chain On A Mountain Bike?

 How do you fix a loud mountain bike brake?